mit-ll/CEP/cosim/README.md

         ddr3                <-- same memory test to run on 4 cores printfTest          <-- verify printf implementation in bare metal via main memory cacheCoherence      <-- cache coherency test.
 Cache blocks bouncing around all cores.

+    isaTests		            <-- Incorporate ISA test suite from rocket-chips.
+See "Building ISA tests for simulation section" for details

     bin                     <-- the rest of the directories below are there to drivers                     support cosim environment
     dvt